Science writer. Author. Trainer. Public speaker

 Leonie prefers to call herself a science writer, rather than a journalist, because there's a definite activism slant to her writing which breaks many of the (admittedly rubbery) rules of 'objectivity' in journalism.
 Many of the subject matters she touches on call for more complex explanations than mere he-said-she-said fact finding.
 She works mostly in long-form writing and book format, but her shorter work has been published widely in the South African press, and sometimes abroad.

 Leonie's most recent book, Tomatoes & Taxi Ranks, is a collaboration with researchers at the Consuming Urban Poverty team, based at the University of Cape Town’s African Centre for Cities.
-She's already a third of the way into her next book project - name to be unveiled soon - but she may be wearing her fingers out trying to meet the self-imposed end-of-year deadline.
-Keep an eye out for any updates.

 when she's not at her desk